ar2pi/grafana-irm-webhook/README.md

-# Grafana IRM Webhook - Raspberry Pi LED Controller
+# Grafana IRM Webhook - Raspberry Pi 5 LED Controller

-A webhook server that receives alerts from Grafana IRM and controls a Raspberry Pi LED to provide visual alerting.
-When an alert fires, the LED turns on with blinking patterns based on alert severity.
+A webhook server that receives alerts from Grafana IRM and controls a Raspberry Pi 5 LED to provide visual alerting.
+When an alert fires, the LED turns on.
 When the alert resolves, the LED turns off.

 ## Features